 When shopping for polo shirts for men, you should also pay special attention to the overall length of the shirt, especially since most polos are too long for men under 5’9”.
 As a best practice, you want your polo shirt to go past your waistband, but no further than mid-fly.
 If you’ll be doing a lot of physical activity while in your polo shirt, like golfing or other athletic activity, it’s acceptable to go a bit longer, as this avoids showing your stomach when reaching for things.
 Although most designers are getting rid of tails, some of your older polos may still have them.
 In these cases, make sure the tail is no more than two inches longer than the front.

 Build a Polo Shirt Wardrobe

 Once you find a shirt that fits, it’s time to build out your polo shirt wardrobe.
 Include a variety of fabrics and styles in your collection, from super breathable polos that are perfect for the golf course to trendy, patterned polos that are perfect for BBQs and other outdoor events.
 The point is, if you only own white, gray, and black polo shirts, you’re doing it wrong.
 Mix things up, and don’t be afraid to take some risks with your clothing.
 With short and long-sleeve polos available in a variety of colors and patterns, Johnnie-O is a great place to start building your polo shirt collection.
+Also, don't forget that little man in your life with our collection of boy's polo shirts.
 And with free returns and exchanges within 30 days, it’s a pretty risk-free place to start, too.